Sofistication/mean-stack-tutorial/README.md

 - Tutorial uses Angular 1, not 2.
 This choice is deliberate due to needing to learn Angular 1 for work
 - Not yet sure if ES6 syntax will cause issues, so far `'use strict'` and `const` haven't broken anything
+- Syntax errors in angular html attributes such as `ng-repeat` will cause the entire element not to render

 ### Problems